 A Database of Paradigmatic Semantic Relation Pairs for German Nouns, Verbs, and Adjectives

-In: Proceedings of the COLING Workshop on Lexical and Grammatical Resources for Language Processing.
-Dublin, Ireland, August 2014.
+In: Proceedings of the COLING Workshop on Lexical and Grammatical Resources for Language Processing (LG-LP).
+Dublin, Ireland.